 Seeking candidates to represent the Ontario forestry, pulp and paper, printing, or converting sectors--both workers and managers are encouraged to apply.

-Make a difference: Join the Board of Directors at Workplace Safety North
+Make a difference: Join the Voluntary Board of Directors at Workplace Safety North

-An independent not-for-profit organization, Workplace Safety North (WSN) is a leading provider of health and safety services, training, and resources for mining, mine rescue, and forest product sectors, as well as northern Ontario businesses across all sectors.
+An independent not-for-profit organization, Workplace Safety North (WSN) is a leading provider of health and safety services including training, consulting and rescue services for the mining, forestry, pulp and paper, printing and converting sectors.

 As one of the four designated health and safety associations in Ontario, businesses call upon WSN for expert advice and information, classroom and online training programs, on-site consultations, health and safety audits, industrial hygiene testing, ergonomic assessments, and specific problem-solving.
 WSN believes illnesses and injuries can and must be prevented, and its mission is to be a force for positive action – anticipating and responding to the greatest needs of clients, and bringing together partners, members, and diverse communities to build safer, healthier and stronger workplaces.

 WSN is governed by a competency-based, volunteer Board of Directors and receives valuable input from volunteer advisory committees.
 The Board reaches across Ontario’s prevention system to foster effective stakeholder alliances and serve as health and safety advocates for Ontario workplaces.